angreal/angreal/docs/content/_index.md

 ## What is it?

-Angreal is an attempt to solve two problems that i was running into in both my personal and professional life as a data scientist and software developer.
+Angreal is an attempt to solve two problems that I was running into in both my personal and professional life as a data scientist and software developer.
 I do things often enough that they needed automation, I don\'t do things so often that I remember all of the steps/commands I